 Located at the heart of London’s South Bank, One Blackfriars creates a gateway to the historic borough of Southwark.
-The tower rises to 50 storeys and 170 metres, making it one of the tallest residential buildings in Europe.
-Its shimmering facade is already transforming London's skyline.
-Each of its 274 homes has sweeping views of London designed to maximise reflection and light.
+The residential tower rises to 50 storeys and 170 metres, making it one of the tallest residential buildings in Europe.
+Its shimmering façade transforms London's skyline.
+Each of its 274 homes has sweeping views of the capital, designed to maximise reflection and light.
 Floor-to-ceiling windows bring daylight in and create a sense of openness and connection with the outside.

-There are two more buildings on site: one houses shops, restaurants and resident leisure facilities, including swimming pool, spa, gym and cinema, while the other is a 161-bedroom hotel.
+There are two more buildings on site: the podium houses shops, restaurants and resident leisure facilities, including swimming pool, spa, gym and cinema, while the other is the 161-bedroom Bankside Hotel.
 All three buildings encircle a public plaza at ground level allowing everyone to experience this special and vibrant place.